amolika25/daa_assignment/README.md

 # daa_assignment
+I am Amolika Agrawal.I am doing B.tech(CS) from Graphic Era Deemed To Be University.
-I am Amolika Agrawal.
-I am in section B. My roll no. is 05.
+I am in section B and my roll no. is 05.